Television shows aren’t just for entertainment. They teach English too.

 No matter how dirty or horrible it sounds, swear words still make up an essential part of language and culture.
 The copious amount of “f*ck” in the series may be off-putting, but what better way to know someone is cursing at you and to signal that you need to start running in the opposite direction to stay out of trouble?!

-The great thing about chick flicks is they are notoriously addictive.
-Which makes Sex and the City the perfect choice for spending hours to go through six seasons of one sex columnist and her three female friends getting into absurd situations episode after episode.
+The great thing about chick flicks is that they are notoriously addictive.
+This makes Sex and the City the perfect choice for spending hours going through six seasons of one sex columnist and her three female friends getting into absurd situations episode after episode.

-Pro tip: the series was famous for diving into controversial issues, especially about sex, when it aired 20 years ago.
+Pro tip: The series was famous for diving into controversial issues, especially about sex, when it aired 20 years ago.
 Compared to Friends, the dialogue here is frank about sex and unapologetic about women’s sexual desires.
-One downside, however, is the show has been criticised for being “too white,” “too consumerist” and “too obsessed with pinning down a man to be worthy of eulogies”
+One downside, however, is that the show has been criticised for being “too white,” “too consumerist,” and “too obsessed with pinning down a man to be worthy of eulogies.”